Hendrick Tejonihokarawa: 1710 Visit to London

-He and two other Mohawk chiefs, in addition to a Mahican chief, sailed to London in 1710 to meet with Queen Anne and her court, to mark a treaty.
-While in London, Tejonihokarawa requested Anglican missionaries to help offset French Catholic influence in Iroquois territory.
+While in London, Tejonihokarawa requested Anglican missionaries to help offset French Catholic influence in Haudenosaunee territory.
 After the French severely damaged Mohawk villages in 1666, they had forced the people to accept Catholic Jesuits as missionaries.
-The Jesuits soon set up a base near what later developed as Auriesville, New York, a few miles west of Schoharie Creek.
+The Jesuits soon set up a mission near Auriesville, New York, a few miles west of Schoharie Creek.
 They had been working to recruit Mohawk converts in present-day New York.
 Numerous converted Mohawk had migrated to the St. Lawrence River area, settling at the mission village of Kahnawake south of Montreal.
+Anglican missionaries established a mission and chapel at Fort Hunter in 1711.